chrishumboldt/Rocket-Loader/README.md

 ```

 ## Javascript Options
-See the different options you have available on component call.
+See the different options you have available on module call.

 Name | Default | Options | Description
 ---- | ---- | ---- | ----